gudedsh/Pedigree_T2T_Centromere/pipelines/04_call_MARS/README.md

 # Module 04: Call MARS (Methylation Area Score)

-This module implements **MARS (Methylation Area Score)**, a quantitative metric developed in our study to measure the magnitude of DNA hypomethylation of CDRs relative to active Higher-Order Repeat (HOR) domains.
+This module implements **MARS (Methylation Area Score)**, a quantitative metric developed in our study to measure the magnitude of DNA hypomethylation of CDR regions.

 Rather than relying solely on average methylation levels, MARS integrates both the **depth** and **genomic extent** of methylation depletion, providing a robust quantitative measurement of centromere methylation dynamics across different cell types and sequencing platforms.